PHILIPS

 Model numbers

-These follow a reasonably standard code from around 1952, in the style BZ126A.
-Later on the format was switched to something like B1Z26A where the luxury code appears before the country code, possibly to avoid confusion over the year indicator between two decades or just to come into line with international codes).
+Philips then follow a reasonably standard code from around 1952, in the style BZ126A.
+Some time in 1958 the luxury code was moved between the model type and country code (so if the BZ126A had been made after 1958, it would have been coded B1Z26A), possibly to avoid confusion over the year indicator between two decades or just to come into line with international codes.
 These 1952-on codes break down as follows:

 BZ126A